Mobility-induced order in active XY spins on a substrate

+{ From a phenomenological perspective, our results shed light on how a collection of beating cilia or flagella grafted on a carpet can phase-synchronize in the presence of a moving chemical on the carpet, a collective behavior of significance in living systems.} We hope our theory will induce future experiments to measure $\langle \theta^2\rangle$ and $\sigma(N_0)$ in self-assembled spinners ~\cite{kotot}, rotor assemblies~\cite{robot-assem,shelley,rotor-transport} and programmable magnetic cilia carpets~\cite{mag-cilia,coll1}.

 {\em Acknowledgement:-} AH and AB thank T. Banerjee and N. Sarkar for critical reading and helpful suggestions.
-AS thanks University Grants Commission (UGC), India for a research fellowship.
+AS thanks University Grants Commission (UGC), India and Indian Association for the Cultivation of Science, Kolkata for research fellowships.
 SC is financially supported by the German Research Foundation (DFG) within the Collaborative Research Center SFB 1027 and Indian Association for the Cultivation of Science, Kolkata.
 AS and SC also acknowledges Prof. R. Paul (IACS, Kolkata) for some invaluable suggestions and discussions and are also thankful to him for providing the computational resources.
 AB thanks J. Toner for valuable discussions in the early stages of this work, and comments concerning derivations of Eqs.~(\ref{ren-c-corr}) and (\ref{num-fluc}), and P. K. Mohanty, A. Maitra and D. Levis for helpful comments, and the SERB, DST (India) for partial financial support through the MATRICS scheme [file no.: MTR/2020/000406].
 AB has designed the problem, AH has contributed to the analytical part of the work, AS and SC have contributed equally to the numerical part of the work.
 All four authors jointly wrote the manuscript.